 - Complete 150 hours of higher education with an accounting and business concentration

-- Complete continuing professional educational (CPE) requirements to maintain credentials in the field, usually 40 hours per year
+- Complete continuing professional educational (CPE) requirements to maintain credentials in the field (the duration varies by state and jurisdiction, usually 40 hours per year)

-Because CPAs must demonstrate broad financial knowledge in order to earn the designation, they tend to work in a variety of settings.
-CPA specialties include auditing financial records, governmental accounting, financial planning and analysis, litigation services, and, of course, tax preparation.
-CPAs hold the right to represent any kind of taxpaying individual or entity, on any tax matter before the Internal Revenue Service (IRS).
+Because CPAs must demonstrate broad financial knowledge to earn the designation, they tend to work in a variety of settings.
+CPA specialties include auditing financial records, governmental accounting, financial planning and analysis, litigation services, and tax preparation.
+CPAs hold the right to represent any kind of taxpaying individual or entity on any tax matter before the Internal Revenue Service (IRS).

 CPAs often charge higher fees to represent a taxpaying individual before the IRS.
-In 2019, taxpayers paid an average of $294 on a 1040 tax return when they itemized, and $188 when they didn’t, according to the National Society of Accountants.
+In 2021, taxpayers paid an average of $282 on a 1040 tax return when they itemized and $200 when they didn't, according to the National Society of Accountants.